Watch Our FREE Training

 Cons Of Real Estate Crowdfunding

-• Illiquidity: Investments often come with longer lock-in periods, and withdrawing early may result in penalties.
+• Illiquidity: Investments often have long holding periods, and early withdrawals may incur penalties.

 Read Also: Real Estate Crowdfunding: What Is It, How Does It Work, & Investing